OpenConext/OpenConext-deploy/README.md

 3. Place your certificates in `java-production/certs` and `php-production/certs`.
 If you are going to checkin the private keys as well please make sure you encrypt them using `scripts/encrypt-file.sh`.

 4. Run ansible-playbook -u USERNAME -i inventory/production openconext-java.yml (USERNAME needs sudo rights, use -K when a password is needed to sudo)

+# Notes on custom vaults

+This playbook uses a custom vault, defined in filter_plugins/custom_plugins.py in order to encrypt data.
+We think this is a better solution than the ansible-vault because it allows us to do fine grained encryption instead of a big ansible-vault file.
+Also, the creator of ansible-vault admits his solution is not the way to go.
+See [this blogpost](http://jpmens.net/2014/02/22/my-thoughts-on-ansible-s-vault/).